MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Set-StrictMode.md

 InvalidOperation: The variable '$a' cannot be retrieved because it has not been set.
 ```

-With strict mode set to version `1.0`, attempts to reference variables that are not initialized
+With strict mode set to version `1.0`, attempts to reference variables that aren't initialized fail.
-fail.

 ### Example 2: Turn on strict mode as version 2.0